LynneKostakis/filebox_with_only_bootstrap/README.md

 # Filebox with Only Bootstrap

 In this project, we'll practice using Bootstrap.
+The goal in this phase is to **only** use:

+ - pre-written Bootstrap classes and components, e.g. unstyled lists and the navbar
+ - the vertical spacing classes that I've already included for you

+Therefore, you shouldn't have to write any CSS rules yourself for this phase; just apply the ones that Bootstrap and I have provided.

 ## [Here is your target.](https://filebox-with-only-bootstrap.herokuapp.com/landing.html)